yceruto/behat-extension/README.md

 ### Usage

-Once the extension is enabled, you can use the `(!)` mark in your scenario title to catch exceptions thrown by your Behat steps.
-Then, you can check the exception message using the `Then an error should be thrown with message "..."` step:
+Once the extension is enabled, you can use the `(!)` mark in any scenario title to indicate that all exceptions thrown in this scenario must be caught.
+By using some predefined Behat steps included in this package, you can then check the exception class and message.

+Example:

 ```gherkin
 Feature: Date parsing